perseids-project/JackSON/docs/SCHEMA.md

 This document defines RDF verbs used internally by JackSON.

 # urn
-An alternate identifier to a JSON-LD file.
+Use an alternate identifier to a JSON-LD file.

 	urn:cite:perseus:elem:h => http://localhost:4567/data/elem/h

-Used by **/urn?cite** lookup.
+Used by the **/urn?cite** lookup.

+# src
+URL to a source JSON-LD file.